Swampland Criteria in the Slotheon Field Dark Energy: Introduction

 \section{Introduction}

 The scalar field theories such as quintessence as also the scalar fields inspired by the theories of extra dimensions are considered in the literature to account for the late time acceleration of the Universe and the Dark Energy of the Universe which is thought to have caused this acceleration.
 The basis of such theories for Dark Energy is generally the Einstein's theory of general relativity which appears to work well, below the Planck scale.
 But beyond the Planck scale it is debatable whether such theories can connect to the more robust quantum theory of gravity in a string theory landscape.
 It appears that there exists an even bigger string Swampland \cite{swampland} where some effective field theories coupled to gravity are inconsistent with the quantum theory of gravity.
 This has arisen from the difficulties in string theory in constructing the de Sitter vacuum and to find the possibility of the absence of de Sitter like vacuum in a consistent quantum theory of gravity.
-Therefore it is imperative to ensure that any such low energy theory of gravity obeys the string Swampland criteria for these theories to be a low energy theory of a consistent quantum theory of gravity and thus can be embedded in string theory.
+Therefore it may be worthwhile to investigate whether a low energy theory of gravity obeys the string Swampland criteria such that this theory can be attributed to be a low energy theory of a consistent quantum theory of gravity and thus can be embedded in string theory.
 Therefore the string theory criteria can be used to constrain the Dark Energy models that originate from a scalar field theory.
+There are works in literature that address Swampland criteria and quintessence models [\cite{5} - \cite{coupling}].

+In this work we explore whether the Slotheon model \cite{upala,debabratada,germani} for Dark Energy obeys the string Swampland criteria.
+For a detail discussion of the Slotheon field Dark Energy model one may see Ref. \cite{upala,debabratada}.
+The string Swampland criteria for an effective field theory to be consistent with the string theory, are given by \begin{itemize} \item The range $d$ traversed by the scalar fields should obey the bound $|\Delta \pi| < d \sim {\cal {O}}(1)$ (in reduced Planck units) \cite{criteria1}. \item The quantity $|\nabla_\pi V|/V > c \sim {\cal {O}}(1)$ in reduced Planck units \cite{criteria2}, where $V$ is the potential of the scalar field $\pi$ and $V>0$.
+This means that the derivative of the potential $V$ of the scalar field has a finite minima (a lower bound). \end{itemize}